msyamkumar/cs220-s22-projects/p11/README.md

 <img src="plot-examples/q3.png" width="400">

-This is interesting!
-So, here is your second lesson for the day: **Publish your videos early in the morning**.
+**CORRECTION:** A previous version (before 4/13, 11:30PM) of this README had a wrong plot that showed a strong trend towards early releases.
+It has since been fixed.
+Please redownload `plot_points.json` from Github to update the plot verification tool.

-*Can you explain this pattern?*
+*It seems that average views spike at 4AM and 9PM.
+We might be tempted to conclude that those are the best times to publish.
+Is that necessarily true?*

 ---

-Now, we have a pretty good idea on how to get lots of views for your videos (make them short, and publish them early).
+Now, we have a pretty good idea on how to get lots of views for your videos (make them short, and publish them at any time besides 5-8PM).
 But surely, it will not be enough for us to get more people to *watch* our videos!
 We also need to figure out how to get them to *like* our videos.
 So, let us now figure out how to get more *likes* on our videos.

 ### #Q4: Plot the correlation between the views (x-axis) and likes (y-axis) on a video.
 #### #Q4.1 Verify your plot using `verify_scatter`